Oberst Server

 2. On the main page, locate the GENERAL INFORMATION Abschnitt.

-3. Klicken Server Information.
+3. Klicken Serverinformationen.

 4. Check the value shown for MySQL Version.

-[Screenshot placeholder: cPanel Server Information panel]
+[Screenshot-Platzhalter: cPanel Server Information panel]

 Problem description